eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/processes/update-documentation.md

       ![IMG: Click on Create Pull Request final](resources/click-create-pr-final.png)

-4. The Traktus-X Team will review your pull request
+4. The Tractus-X Team will review your pull request

 The pull request will be approved if it meets our schema and liniting requirements.